-- Business Case: Narrative comparison of business solution costs and project benefits based on a business case analysis process. - Business Case Workbook: Quantified estimates of business solution costs, project benefits, and return on investment. - Statewide Impact Analysis: An assessment of the project's impact on use of information technology resources across the state. - Execution Capability Assessment: Analysis of an agency's capacity for implementing the project, with the goal of reducing risk and increasing the probability of successful completion. - Technical Architecture Assessment: Review of whether the proposed technical architecture for the project uses industry accepted standards.
+- Business Case: Narrative comparison of business solution costs and project benefits based on a business case analysis process. - Business Case Workbook: Quantified estimates of business solution costs, project benefits, and return on investment. - Statewide Impact Analysis: An assessment of the project's impact on use of information technology resources across the state.
+Beginning September 2020, the Statewide Impact Analysis will only be required by agencies with "additional monitoring" assignment from the SAO as described in Texas Government Code, Section 2361.258. - Technical Architecture Assessment: Review of whether the proposed technical architecture for the project uses industry accepted standards.
+Beginning September 2020, the Technical Architecture Assessment will only be required by agencies with "additional monitoring" assignment from the SAO and requested by QAT as described in Texas Government Code, Section 2361.258.

-Completed framework documents can be filed electronically with QAT via email at QAT.lbb@lbb.state.tx.us.
-QAT may provide feedback on the framework documents submitted by a state agency before granting approval.
+Completed framework documents can be filed electronically with QAT via email at QAT.lbb@lbb.texas.gov.
+QAT may provide feedback on the framework documents submitted by a state agency before completing its review.
 In general, this feedback seeks to minimize project risk and ensures that benefits will outweigh any costs associated with the project.
-The Business Case and Business Case Workbook are required to be evaluated and approved by QAT before a project may proceed.
-The Statewide Impact Analysis, Technical Architecture Assessment, and Execution Capability Assessment must be filed with QAT prior to proceeding with project.
+The Business Case and Business Case Workbook are required to be evaluated by QAT before a project may proceed.